SeismicSystems/summit/docs/engine-api-integration.md

 # Engine API Integration

-Summit communicates with execution clients (Reth, Geth) exclusively through the Engine API.
+Summit communicates with execution clients (e.g. reth) exclusively through the Engine API.
 This document details the integration patterns, communication flows, and security considerations for this critical interface.

 ## Engine API Overview

 The Engine API is the standard interface between consensus and execution layers in Ethereum-like systems.
-Summit acts as the consensus client, while Reth/Geth handle transaction execution and state management.
+Summit acts as the consensus client, while reth handles transaction execution and state management.

 ```
 ┌─────────────────┐    Engine API     ┌─────────────────┐
 │                 │  ←─────────────→  │                 │
 │     Summit      │       (IPC)       │    Reth/Geth    │
 │   (Consensus)   │                   │   (Execution)   │
 │                 │                   │                 │
 └─────────────────┘                   └─────────────────┘
 ```